warmfire540/toolbar-status-chips/README.md

 2. Entities can specify their active state using the `on_state` attribute (defaults to "on").
 3. Entities can specify a place to navigate to using the `navigation_path` attribute (defaults to "more-info" on click)
 4. Entities can specify their active color using the `on_color` attribute (defaults to "red").
+5. Entities with numeric state can specify a pass/warning threshold to show three colors using `numeric_state_pass_threshold` and `numeric_state_warning_threshold`
+   - this is useful for entities where a numeric state is good and actually counts down (like a filter or battery %).

 You can customize entity attributes several ways.